zendesk/maxwell/docs/docs/quickstart.md

 docker run -it --rm osheroff/maxwell bin/maxwell --user=$MYSQL_USERNAME --password=$MYSQL_PASSWORD --host=$MYSQL_HOST --producer=stdout
 ```

+*note*: If you are installing on local machine using `docker` on `macOSX` then make sure that,
+- Even if the `mysql` server is *local*, you will have to use the local ip address (use `ifconfig` to find it) & pass that as `$MYSQL_HOST` instead of localhost.
+This is because in macOSX docker doesnt run as localhost.
+- You will have to use the non-localhost way of granting permissions to maxwell's mysql user.

 If all goes well you'll see maxwell replaying your inserts:
 ```